 - How To Manage Allergies Triggered By Your Bernedoodle

 - Are Bernedoodles Hypoallergenic?
 Final Thoughts

 Are Bernedoodles Hypoallergenic?

-The short and simple answer is yes, they can be.
+Yes, Bernedoodles can be hypoallergenic because of their Poodle heritage.
 However, it’s a bit more complicated than that.
 Generally, Bernedoodles make excellent pets for people who struggle with dog dander allergy.
 After all, that’s why the Bernese Mountain Dog was crossed with the Poodle – to achieve a low-shedding, hypoallergenic dog.
 Just like the rest of the Doodle mixes.
 As you probably know, Poodles are praised for their hypoallergenic coats.

 However, it doesn’t necessarily mean that all Bernedoodles are hypoallergenic.
 In fact, there isn’t even such a thing as a 100% hypoallergenic dog.
 Even Poodles and hairless dogs can trigger allergies in some people.